krane/krane/docs/cli.md

 ## Authenticating

-Krane uses private and public key authentication.
+Krane uses [private and public key authentication](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Both keys are used for ensuring authenticity of incoming request.

-To create both a public and private key, use the following command.
+1. Create the public and private key

 ```
-ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -m 'PEM'
+ssh-keygen -t rsa -b 4096 -C "your_email@example.com" -f $HOME/.ssh/krane -m 'PEM'

 -t type
 -b bytes
 -C comments
 -m key format
+-f output file
 ```

 This will generate 2 different keys, a `private` & `public (.pub)` key.

+2.

+Place the public key on the host machine where Krane is running appended to `~/.ssh/authorized_keys`.

 The `private key` is kept on the user's machine, the `public key` is stored where Krane is running and appended to `~/.ssh/authorized_keys`